Pytoddler/Kaggle-competition/README.md

 # Kaggle-competition
-My deep learning models for Kaggle competition
+My machine and deep learning models for Kaggle competition